COVID-19 Resources for Businesses

 Continuing Your Business Operations

 On March 22, the Province of Nova Scotia declared a provincial state of emergency to help contain the spread of COVID-19.
+Some businesses were subjected to closures or limitations under the Public Health Order.

 Support for your Business